 14. The Assayer

 The Assayer is where college students go to read and review textbooks.
-This site is excellent for variety, as they have texts across topics like agriculture, military science, naval science, music, and the fine arts.
+This site is excellent for variety, as they have texts across topics like astronomy, military science, naval science, music, and the fine arts.
+When you click on a category, you’ll see the author’s name and the name of the book.
+In my experience, a lot of the links were broken and lead to other websites.
+It’s kind of a mixed bag, but definitely worth a look to save some cash.
+The best feature is the ability to download the PDF or view the book completely.

 15. PDF Drive

 PDF Drive is exactly what it sounds like.
-They’ve collected over 81 million e-books that you can download for free.
+They’ve collected over 84 million ebooks that you can download for free.
 Additionally, they run no ads and place no limits on how much you can download, making for a seriously sweet user experience.
-I was able to quickly scope out The Oxford Handbook of Political Institutions, which goes for about $54 on Amazon.
+I was able to quickly scope out The Oxford Handbook of Political Institutions, which goes for about $50 on Amazon.
 Not today, Jeff Bezos.

 16. ManyBooks

 More than 50,000 e-books, all of which are free?
 That’s what ManyBooks is all about.
-Bookmark this page for when you need something really specific, whether it’s espionage, African American studies, philosophy, religion, or sexuality.
+Bookmark this page for when you need something really specific, whether it’s music, African-American studies, philosophy, religion, or language.

 17. PDFBooksWorld